kevinolega/callcentertrainingtips/_posts/2018-07-11-call-simulation.md

 Ask questions if you don't understand.
 Always practice the clarify step.

 Don't say, "come again?"
-Instead use proper English.
+Instead, use proper English.

 I'm sorry you're cutting off.

-There must be a problem with the line on my end, can you say that again please.
+There must be a problem with the line on my end, can you say that again , please.

 You can customize the spiel by always asking yourself "How can I say it better?"